 My kids love balloons.
 What kid doesn’t?
 We draw funny faces on them, do static electricity experiments with them, hit them up in the air in our own version of indoor volleyball.
-My Quirky Husband can even twist them into any kind balloon creature imaginable.

-Make a Bracelet
+Make a Balloon Bracelet

 I was recently in my local drug store and I notice a little basket full of balloon bracelets.
 They were cute but the idea is so simple that I just had to try making some myself.

 thin elastic (I used a cord elastic)